viamrobotics/docs/docs/components/arm/xarmlite.md

 {{% /tab %}}
 {{% /tabs %}}

+The following attributes are available for `xArmLite` arms:

 | Attribute | Type | Inclusion | Description |
 | --------- | ---- | ----------| ----------- |
 | `host`  | string | **Required** | IP address of the arm's system on your network.
 Find this when setting up your xArm. |